This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Filling Techniques to Prevent Air Locks

-By using simple techniques like pouring slowly, avoiding air pockets, and filling completely, you’ll keep the nectar flowing and your feathered friends happy.
+By using a funnel, filling completely, and avoiding air pockets, you’ll keep the nectar flowing smoothly for your tiny visitors.

 Importance of Complete Filling